Is My Mother a Narcissist?

 Most children expect their parents to delight in their accomplishments.
 But daughters of narcissistic mothers often describe a confusing pattern: success was met with criticism, minimisation, or even punishment.

-• You won an award, and she said, “Don’t let it go to your head.”
+• “Don’t let it go to your head.”

 2. Emotional Needs Were Dismissed or Mocked